 “We have not announced any specific plans for movies thereafter,” Iger told Bloomberg.
 “There are movies in development, but we have not announced them.
 We will take a pause, some time, and reset because the Skywalker saga comes to an end with this ninth movie.
 There will be other Stars Wars movies, but there will be a bit of a hiatus.”

 Fans who can’t get enough of Star Wars, however, shouldn’t be discouraged.
-While we don’t know anything about the plot of The Rise of Skywalker, we do know the franchise will play an important role on the studio’s November-launching Disney+ streaming service — with no less than three TV series.
+While we don’t know anything about the plot of The Rise of Skywalker, we do know the franchise will play an important role on the studio’s November-launching Disney+ streaming service — with no less than four TV series.

 Available at launch will be The Mandalorian, the first live-action Star Wars series, written and executive produced by Jon Favreau, with Dave Filoni (Star Wars: The Clone Wars) directing the first episode.
 The highly anticipated series features an all-star cast including Pedro Pascal, Gina Carano, Carl Weathers, Giancarlo Esposito, Emily Swallow, Omid Abtahi, Werner Herzog and Nick Nolte.
 Set after the fall of the Empire and before the emergence of the First Order, the series follows a lone gunfighter in the outer reaches of the galaxy far from the authority of the New Republic.
 We’ll also see the continuation of the enormously popular animated series The Clone Wars in year one.